-The Council's Governance Framework
+3. The Council's Governance Framework

 Effective governance in the public sector encourages improved decision making and efficient use of resources.
 Effective governance is characterised by robust scrutiny, which provides important pressures for improving public sector performance and tackling corruption.
-Effective governance can improve management leading to better service delivery, and, ultimately, better outcomes.
+Effective governance can improve management and lead to better service delivery, and, ultimately, better outcomes.

-The Council's governance framework comprises the systems and processes, and the culture and values, by which the Council is directed and controlled and the activities through which it accounts to, engages with and leads the community.
+The governance framework comprises the systems and processes for the direction and control of the Council and its activities through which it accounts to, engages with and leads the community.
 It enables the Council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.